jjvanzon/Circular-Language-Spec-Plans/future/content-changes/relationship-content-changes.md

 It seems to be more about an idea for ubiquitous bidirectional relationships.
 It seems that Relationships in my view back then was synonymous for bi-directional relationships and my idea was you should make most relationships bi-directional.
 But the problem with, that I have with that now, is that doing so sort of removes hierarchy: everything seems to land on the same level of the containment structure, if every relationship is mutual.
 I had some ideas how to then solve that again, with relationship direction.
 I think I still like that idea.
 But now I have a construct proposal, that seems to be pushed too hard to the foreground, that seems something you should be able to choose, not something you should be pushed down your throat, excuse the sarcasm.
 And unless I finish it, it seems to hinder the notation, that I find more important than having all relationships be bi-directional.

-Maybe I might demote the Relationships construct to Encircle Construct Drafts entirely.
+Maybe I might demote the Relationships construct to Circular Construct Drafts entirely.
 Maybe.
 It seems about what you could do with these unfinished 'Creator' systems I once programmed.
 But what you could do with Creator had to do with aspects, relationships, libraries of aspects, that tap into a way to describe relationships.
 Possibly all those concepts might be put aside.
-Maybe to pick up at one point later, but not so much part of the Encircle notation.
-I do think that in the Encircle projects in the past, I had figured out that the Creator concepts are probably integrable with Encircle, though the precise notation was not worked out to the last detail.
-I remember now, that I was quite keen to try and make sure the Encircle and Creator ideas were to be combined into one.
+Maybe to pick up at one point later, but not so much part of the Circular notation.
+I do think that in the Circular projects in the past, I had figured out that the Creator concepts are probably integrable with Circular, though the precise notation was not worked out to the last detail.
+I remember now, that I was quite keen to try and make sure the Circular and Creator ideas were to be combined into one.
 Later on I think I had it clearer in my head where these two ideas met, and how they could go together.

 Maybe describing it more 'openly' might just make it usable as a proposed construct notation.
 Right now the aim is not so much that everything might work as a run-time or that automatic determination of containment structure is also let go of, which might simplify things.
 I just might not want to propose that this is a required thing.